-There are dozens of different types of boot, and we could write huge, leather-bound books on men’s boot styles.
-But for the average guy in the street looking for a kebab, you can pretty much break men’s boots down into four broad categories: Chelsea boots, Chukkas, military boots and Cuban heels.
+There are dozens of different types of boots, and we could write huge, leather-bound books on men’s boot styles.
+But for the average guy in the street looking for a kebab, you can pretty much break men’s boots down into four types: Chelsea boots, Chukkas, military boots and Cuban heeled boots.
 These are the boots you’re going to see most often.
 They’ll take you everywhere from the boardroom to the cocktail bar.
 You don’t necessarily need all of these in your wardrobe, but it’s good to know which boot is which.

 Pull up a chair and get comfortable.
 This is our ultimate guide to men’s boots.